 YOUNG REFUGEES AND ASYLUM SEEKERS

-The Sea Change Trust is working on a pilot project offering psychotherapy to young refugees and asylum seekers in Shropshire who have been identified as most in need.
+In 2020 we launched a pilot project offering psychotherapy to young refugees and asylum seekers in Shropshire who have been identified as most in need.

+The Refugee Council reports that 61% of asylum seekers experience serious mental distress, including Post Traumatic Stress Disorder (PTSD).
+They also report that refugees are 5 times more likely to have mental health needs than the UK population.
 We know that mental health support can make a real difference.
 On offering 1:1 counselling to children and young people, the Refugee Council reports that 73% of children reported an improvement in relation to feelings of loss and separation.
 68% said that they were able to sleep better and 50% reported fewer suicidal feelings.